MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

 1. For **NIC network security group** section, select **Advanced** and then click **Create new** under the **Configure network security group** drop-down list.

-1. On the **Create network security group** blade, specify the following settings (leave others with their default values):
+1. On the **Create network security group** pane, specify the following settings (leave others with their default values):

     | Setting | Value |
     | --- | --- |